 Effective Degrees of Freedom

-When performing uncertainty analysis, we are evaluating and combining multiple variances characterized by various probability distributions.
-Due to the increased complexity, many times the degrees of freedom is inappropriate or undefined.
-Therefore, we calculate the effective or equivalent degrees of freedom, for inference purposes, to approximate the actual degrees of freedom.
+When performing uncertainty analysis, you evaluate and combine multiple uncertainty components characterized by various probability distributions.
+Typically, this complex process causes the degrees of freedom to be inappropriate or undefined.
+Therefore, you need to calculate the effective or equivalent degrees of freedom, for inference purposes, to approximate the actual degrees of freedom.

 Applying the Equation